-Study tour in Netherlands has been held on 19th to 23rd March 2018.
+Study tour in Netherlands was held on 19th to 23rd March 2018.

 It was the fourth study tour and the sunniest.
 Thank you, Rudolf and Henk, from Wageningen University, for pushing away the clouds!
 Useful height to touch the sky!

-In addition there were 2 interpreters: 1 for Serbo/Croatian, who is also part part of farmer networks, and Laetitia for French; Gaetano Naccarato running and filming non-stop on boats, on roads, on fields; and Angela Hilmi on CU side.
+In addition there were 2 interpreters: 1 for Serbo/Croatian, who is also part of farmer networks, and Laetitia for French; Gaetano Naccarato running and filming non-stop on boats, on roads, on fields; and Angela Hilmi for Coventry University.

-The group was utterly attentive and with more questions that could be answered, absorbing, discussing, group-working, commenting, admiring and totally enthusiastic about the experience.
-The group also had traditional songs and dances the last night.
-Henk and Rudolf did not spare their time and energy to make sure that everyone was happy and benefiting as much as possible, with impeccable organisation of the tour.
+The group was utterly attentive and with more questions than could be answered, absorbing, discussing, group-working, commenting, admiring and totally enthusiastic about the experience.
+The group also had traditional songs and dances on the last night.
+Henk and Rudolf did a great job to make sure that everyone was happy and benefiting as much as possible, with impeccable organisation of the tour.